These passages give us a good overview of what biblical repentance looks like. Answer the questions at the bottom of this page in your Field Guide.

 What an amazing gift from God!

 2 Corinthians 7:10-11 tells us of the joy Paul had when he heard that the Corinthian church had repented because of an earlier rebuke he had sent.
-This passage give us insight into what real repentance looks like.
+This passage gives us insight into what real repentance looks like.
 It’s more than a feeling or a desire (worldly sorrow) – it takes actions like the following that lead to change (Godly sorrow leading to salvation):

 Matthew 7:15-20 “You will recognize them by their fruits…A healthy tree cannot bear bad fruit, nor can a diseased tree bear good fruit.”